privacybydesign/irma-documentation/yivi-docs/docs/api-irma-server.md

 ### `GET /session/{requestorToken}/result-jwt`

-If a JWT private key was [provided in the configuration of the `irma server`](irma-server.md#signed-jwt-session-results), then this returns a [JWT](https://jwt.io) signed by the `irma server` with the message from [`GET /session/{requestorToken}/result`](#get-sessionrequestortokenresult) above as JWT body, along with the following standard JWT fields:
+If a JWT private key was [provided in the configuration of the `yivi irma server`](irma-server.md#signed-jwt-session-results), then this returns a [JWT](https://jwt.io) signed by the `yivi irma server` with the message from [`GET /session/{requestorToken}/result`](#get-sessionrequestortokenresult) above as JWT body, along with the following standard JWT fields:
-* `iss`: name of the current `irma server` as defined in its configuration
+* `iss`: name of the current `yivi irma server` as defined in its configuration
 * `iat`: Unix timestamp indicating when this JWT was created
 * `sub`: `verification_result` or `signing_result` or `issuing_result`

-This way, even if the session result from the `irma server` travels along an untrusted route (for example the user's browser), the session result can still be validated and trusted.
+This way, even if the session result from the `yivi irma server` travels along an untrusted route (for example the user's browser), the session result can still be validated and trusted.

 ---

 ### `GET /session/{requestorToken}/getproof`

 Also returns a session result JWT, but one whose structure is the same as the session JWTs returned by the [`irma_api_server`](https://github.com/privacybydesign/irma_api_server).
-Only works if a JWT private key was [provided in the configuration of the `irma server`](irma-server.md#signed-jwt-session-results).
+Only works if a JWT private key was [provided in the configuration of the `yivi irma server`](irma-server.md#signed-jwt-session-results).

 ---

 ### `GET /publickey`

-If a JWT private key was [provided in the configuration of the `irma server`](irma-server.md#signed-jwt-session-results), then this returns the corresponding public key in PEM with which the server's session result JWTs returned by [`GET /session/{requestorToken}/result-jwt`](#get-sessionrequestortokenresult-jwt) and [`GET /session/{requestorToken}/getproof`](#get-sessionrequestortokengetproof) can be verified.
+If a JWT private key was [provided in the configuration of the `yivi irma server`](irma-server.md#signed-jwt-session-results), then this returns the corresponding public key in PEM with which the server's session result JWTs returned by [`GET /session/{requestorToken}/result-jwt`](#get-sessionrequestortokenresult-jwt) and [`GET /session/{requestorToken}/getproof`](#get-sessionrequestortokengetproof) can be verified.

 ---